sksq96/dress-your-pet/princess.md

-dress the animal like a fairy tale princess
+Fit a realistic princess dress to the animal as it is.
+Keep everything else same as original